maheshpawar3819/Netflixgpt/netflixgpt/README.md

-        -add hardcoaded values to the constants file --> -register TMDB api and create an app & get access token -Get data from TMDB now playing movies list API
+        -add hardcoaded values to the constants file --> -register TMDB api and create an app & get access token -Get data from TMDB now playing movies list API -Create custom hook for now playing movies -Create custom movies slice
+        -update store with movies data
+        -planning for maincontainer and scondary container
+        -fetch data for trailer video
+        -update store with trailer video data
+        -Embaded the youtube video and make it autoplay and mute -Tailwind css to make Maincontainer to look amazing

 # Features